piqueserver/piqueserver/report.md

    - **`do_move`:**
      Moves a character within a 3D game environment.
    - **`join_squad`:**
 The purpose of the functions is to manage the process of a player joining or leaving a squad.
 It has a number of different checks.
 It verifies that a player can join a squad, It determines whether the player is actually trying to change their current squad or follow preference.
 It also checks that there is space in the squad and if a player joins a squad, removes the player from an existing squad, if applicable.
-It also notifies the other player of the squad chang
+It also notifies the other player of the squad change.
+Since the function does a lot of things is
    - **`on_spawn`:**
 The on_spawn function is a method that runs when a player spawns in the game.
 It seems one of its primary functions is handling squad-based spawning, ensuring that the player is near their squad members, and updating squad-related information like setting safe spawn locations.

 5. **Exceptions and Documentation:**
    - Did it take into account exceptions?
+   The tools did

-   - Is the documentation clear regarding possible outcomes.
+   - Is the documentation clear regarding possible outcomes: The second function does not have any documentation apart from small comments in the code which do not provide a significant amount of information.

 ---